milvus-io/bootcamp/EN_solutions/QA_System_v2/README.md

 # README

+This project will no longer be maintained and updated, and the latest content will be updated at https://github.com/zilliz-bootcamp/intelligent_question_answering_v2

 This project combines the model provided by Milvus and Bert to realize a Chinese question and answer system.This paper aims to provide a solution to achieve semantic similarity matching with Milvus combined with various AI models.

 ## Data description